peter88213/novelyst_timeline/docs/usage.md

 ### Global configuration

 An optional global configuration file can be placed in the configuration directory in your user profile.
 It is applied to any project.
 Its entries override novelyst_timeline's built-in constants.
 This is the path:
-`c:\Users\<user name>\.pywriter\yw-timeline\config\yw-timeline.ini`
+`c:\Users\<user name>\.novelyst\config\timeline.ini`

 The setup script installs a sample configuration file containing novelyst_timeline's default values.
 You can modify or delete it.

 ### Local project configuration

-An optional project configuration file named `yw-timeline.ini` can be placed in your project directory, i.e. the folder containing your novelyst and Timeline project files.
+An optional project configuration file named `yw-nv-timelinei` can be placed in your project directory, i.e. the folder containing your novelyst and Timeline project files.
 It is only applied to this project.
 Its entries override novelyst_timeline's built-in constants as well as the global configuration, if any.

 ### How to provide/modify a configuration file